-- Supporting research consortiums with Horizon2020 applications
+- supporting research consortiums with Horizon2020 applications

-- Conducting a pilot project to demonstrate the value of pulling respiratory datasets together under the umbrella of the ERS Research Agency
+- conducting a pilot project to demonstrate the value of pulling respiratory datasets together under the umbrella of the ERS Research Agency

-For example: developing Europe‐wide standard protocols and forms for data sharing and consent to data storage; developing education and training programmes on research methods, from experimental techniques, to study design and statistics; or producing research guidelines and Standard Operating Procedures (SOPs).
+The Agency will target this area through the development of Europe‐wide standard protocols and forms for data sharing and consent to data storage; developing education and training programmes on research methods, from experimental techniques, to study design and statistics; or producing research guidelines and Standard Operating Procedures (SOPs).

 Increase your success in Horizon 2020 applications

-Proposals will be evaluated by the Science Council and applicants will be informed about decisions in July 2016.
+Proposals will be evaluated by the Science Council and applicants will be informed about decisions in September, 2017.

-Carlos Robalo Cordeiro, ERS Secretary
+- Carlos Robal Cordeiro, Secretary General

 - Christopher E. Brightling, Clinical Research Collaborations Director